aksnzhy/xlearn/doc/large_scale.rst

 just an external drive (most likely about 1 TB but it can reach up to 4 TB).

-Actually, the ability to learn incrementally from a mini-batch of instances is key to *out-of-core* learning as it gurantees that at any given time there will be only a small amount of data in the main memory.
+Actually, the ability to learn incrementally from a mini-batch of instances is key to *out-of-core* learning as it guarantees that at any given time there will be only a small amount of data in the main memory.
 Choose a good size for the mini-batch that balances relevancy and memory footprint could involve some tuning.

 .. image:: ../images/out-of-core.png